 Remember how Intel was going to release Cannon Lake in 2016?
 And, then when it got pushed back to 2018?
 Well, according to Intel’s Q1 financial results we won’t see the long-awaited follow-up to Kaby Lake until 2019 – at least in a consumer-ready state.

-But before we start getting into the juicy details and rumors surrounding Cannon Lake, we need to take a step back, because Intel’s recent releases have been kind of hard to follow.
-So, traditionally, Intel followed a predictable ‘Tick-Tock’ release schedule, where generations would switch between introducing a new die process and architecture.
-This is why Cannon Lake was expected succeed Skylake in 2016.
+But, before we get into all the juicy rumors surrounding Cannon Lake, we’re going to take a step back, because Intel’s recent releases have been kind of hard to follow.
+So, in the past, Intel followed a predictable ‘Tick-Tock’ release schedule, where generations would switch between introducing a new die process and architecture.
+This is why we all expected Cannon Lake to succeed Skylake in 2016.

-However, that didn’t happen.
-Intel switched things up when they pushed Cannon Lake back and released Kaby Lake instead, an “optimization” in a new ‘process-architecture-optimization’ release schedule.
+Obviously, that didn’t happen.
+Instead, Intel switched things up by pushing Cannon Lake back and released Kaby Lake instead – an ‘optimization’ in a new ‘process-architecture-optimization’ release schedule.
 Ok, so the 10nm Cannon Lake would follow after Kaby Lake, right?
-Well, that’s what you would think, anyway.
-Instead Intel released its 8th-generation Kaby Lake R and Coffee Lake processors, the fourth and fifth releases using Intel’s 14nm process.
+Well, that’s what we thought too.
+Instead Intel launched its 8th-generation Kaby Lake R and Coffee Lake processors, the fourth and fifth releases using Intel’s 14nm process.

 If you find this to be confusing, trust us, you’re not alone.
-Now, the good news is that we’ve seen a listing for the first Cannon Lake processor.
-It’s just a 10nm laptop chip with no graphics, but, hey, it’s a start – Cannon Lake is actually real.
-Now we just have to wait until 2019.
-And, hey, maybe Intel will give us a hint at Computex 2018 – but we wouldn’t hold our breath.
+Now, there’s some good news – we’ve seen a listing for the first Cannon Lake CPU.
+Now while it’s just a 10nm laptop chip that’ll likely not see a retail release, it’s at least a sign of what’s to come.

 Either way, there’s not a lot of solid information to run on, but that doesn’t mean we can’t speculate using our CPU expertise.
 But, be sure to keep this article bookmarked, as we’ll update it with all the latest and greatest Cannon Lake information that comes our way.